robertschmidt54/AdvancedUnixTutorial/README.md

 Files=$(ls *.txt)
 ```

-Will give us a variable that is a space seperated list of all text files in the current directory.
+Will give us a variable that is a space separated list of all text files in the current directory.

 ### More Practice:
- 1) Use parameter expansion and the variables from Exercise 1.1 (you can add to the exercise 1 file or rewrite them in a new file) to print the
+ 1) Use parameter expansion and the variables from Exercise 1 (you can add to the exercise 1 file or rewrite them in a new file) to print the
     sentence:
     "Many Jesses, Jacks, and Jenns say bye!

  2) The command `whoami` prints your username.
     The command `date` prints the current time.
     Use command substitution to print the sentence: